anthonysSlab/SalineScriptures/brainstorming-ideas/uwusni.md

 4 - Ruled by Bandits, Spending over 25s will make them *interested*.
 5 - An Inquisitor is passing through and burning d6 witches.
 DR14 or be searched for Unclean Magicks.
 6 - The "Village" is well stocked, but the "r=Residents" want you to leave urgently.
 7 - Eeger to trade, but hiding something...
 8 - Home to an underground "Herbalist" market, Moderate Stock, Villagers are mad at the "Herbalists" for bringing guards.
 9 - Rich noble is passing through, 2d6 guards with him.
+10 - Well off trading post, supplies plantiful.
+11 - Wealthy Merchant has recently passed through, Traded All supplies for d2 Rare Items.
+12 - What Village?

+# Villages: d12
+1 - Burned down after a recent conflict, d6 silver can be found in the ashes.
+2 - Recently Pillaged, No supplies to trade.
+Weary of outsiders.
+3 - Savage Beasts and Monsters live in the village, Residents terrorised, Low stock.
+4 - Ruled by Bandits, Spending over 25s will make them *interested*.
+5 - An Inquisitor is passing through and burning d6 witches.
+DR14 or be searched for Unclean Magicks.
+6 - The "Village" is well stocked, but the "Residents" want you to leave urgently.
+7 - Eeger to trade, but hiding something...
+8 - Home to an underground "Herbalist" market, Moderate Stock, Villagers are mad at the "Herbalists" for bringing guards.
+9 - Rich noble is passing through, 2d6 guards with him.